zaaarf/lillero-processor/README.md

 abstract void someMethod(int i, int j);
 ```

 MethodProxies need a stub to correctly match their target.
 Matching by name is also supported - either by setting the `strict` flag of the `@Target` annotation or by setting the `name` parameter in the `@Find` annotation - but is not recommended.
 The class specified within `@Find`, much like with fields, will be considered the parent class of the method you are looking for.

-If omitted, it defaults to the one specified in @Patch.
+Whenever the class is unspecified in a finder (except in TypeProxy's case, which is an error) it will be assumed to be the class containing the `@Find` annotation - that is, the patch class.

 Lillero provides three classes to use these in your injectors: `FieldProxyInsnNode`, `MethodProxyInsnNode` and `TypeProxyInsnNode`.
 Each wraps the equivalent [ObjectWeb ASM](https://asm.ow2.io/) `InsnNode`.
 For instance: